Point Lookout: a free weekly publication of Chaco Canyon Consulting

 Last words

 To effectively adapt to a world that includes some people in quarantine or isolation, working around cultural norms is necessary but not sufficient.
 We must also examine our approaches to providing the infrastructure people need to work from home.
 It has been common until now to rely on employees' own resources to provide digital access to the workplace from home.
 This practice is unfair to employees, of course, but it also leads to uneven quality of digital connections.
 Employers must finally acknowledge that they must be more proactive about supporting employees' digital access to the workplace from their homes.
 When they do so all will benefit, including the employer, who undoubtedly will benefit most.
-First in this series Go to top Top Next issue: Cost Concerns: Comparisons Next Issue
+Anticipating Absence: Why First issue in this series Go to top Top Next issue: Cost Concerns: Comparisons Next Issue

 52 Tips for Leaders of Project-Oriented OrganizationsAre your projects always (or almost always) late and over budget?
 Are your project teams plagued by turnover, burnout, and high defect rates?
 Turn your culture around.
 Read 52 Tips for Leaders of Project-Oriented Organizations, filled with tips and techniques for organizational leaders.
 Order Now!